pthompson8594/yay-traynote/README.md

 # YAY Update Notifier

-A lightweight system tray application that monitors for Arch Linux package updates using `yay` and shows desktop notifications when updates are available.
+A lightweight system tray application that monitors for Arch Linux package updates using `yay` and shows desktop non intrusive notifications when updates are available.

 ## Features